Computational Approaches for Exponential-Family Factor Analysis: Approximate Optimization

-The random sampling for the gradient of every observation $i\in [n]$ in Eq~\eqref{eq:grad} is however expensive.
-We here additionally leverage modern stochastic optimization to randomly sample partial data to approximate the optimization gradient.
-The optimization is termed Stochastic Gradient Descent~\citep[SGD;][]{robbins1951stochastic} due to its interpretation as a stochastic approximation of the actual gradient function.
+Computing the expectation of the gradient of every observation $i \in [n]$ in Eq~\eqref{eq:gdem} is, however, expensive.
+Here we leverage stochastic optimization to randomly sample partial data to approximate the gradient.
+This strategy is termed stochastic gradient descent~\citep[SGD;][]{robbins1951stochastic} due to its interpretation as a stochastic approximation of the actual gradient function.
 Since the method effectively reduces the sample size by applying a sub-sampling on the original dataset, the SGD can be used to accelerate all optimization algorithms with explicit gradient formulation.
-We here use the SML optimization as an example to illustrate the implementation.

-Taking the last equality from Eq~\eqref{eq:grad} and applying the law of large numbers, we can compute the gradient using stochastic sample of size $B$ and $S$:
+Taking the last equality from Eq~\eqref{eq:gdem} and applying the law of large numbers, we can compute the gradient using stochastic samples of data batch size $B$ and parameter size $S$: with $X^{(b)}$ sampled from the same law as the marginal $f_\theta(X_i)$ and $\Lambda^{(s)}$ sampled from the same law as the posterior $f_\theta(\Lambda_i\,|\,X_i)$,

+In practice, $X^{(b)}$ is sampled uniformly and with replacement from $X$, while sampling $\Lambda_i$ requires other approximation strategies that are discussed shortly below.
 The batch size $B$ is chosen to be smaller than sample size $n$, which scales the original complexity with a factor of $B/n$ per iteration.
-To maintain distributional assumptions, we sample $X^{(b)}$ with replacement from the original data $X$.
-In addition, since this stochastic sampled gradient is proposed to maximize the true likelihood instead of the simulated likelihood, the sample size $S$ required to compute the optimization gradients does not need to grow in an order of the actual sample size (e.g. $S = n^{1/2}$ as required for SML~\citep{1995smlsize}).